Chatham University Women's Institute

 Melody Harris has a background in event planning and program support in the philanthropic and non-profit sector.
 At Grantmakers of Western Pennsylvania, she worked with the region's foundation community.
 A graduate of Edinboro University and Leadership Pittsburgh, Melody has taught as an adjunct in women's studies at Carlow University.
+She serves as a volunteer on the selection committee for the Three Rivers Community Foundation and the planning committee for the Women’s Law Project.
 She has also served on the board of the Pittsburgh chapter of GLSEN (Gay, Lesbian, Straight Education Network) and the junior board of the Andy Warhol Museum.